The Massacre

 Me: What a bloody good guess.

-When the TARDIS escapes from Paris, leaving poor Anne behind, Sue punches me in the arm.
+When the TARDIS escapes from Paris, leaving Anne behind, Sue punches me in the arm.

 Sue: They didn’t replace Sara.
 It’s still just the two of them.
 You lied to me.